oskarrr991/Online-game/README.md

 ### On the map only 1 option is currently available - arena.
 Shop is still in progress.
 Here user will be able to buy armor and weapons.
 ![image](https://github.com/oskarrr991/Online-game/blob/master/screenshots/10.png)
 ======
+### 4 rooms are available for players in the lobby
 ![image](https://github.com/oskarrr991/Online-game/blob/master/screenshots/11.png)
 ======
+### Here players will be able to search for a game and combat.
+Currently only chat option is available
 ![image](https://github.com/oskarrr991/Online-game/blob/master/screenshots/12.png)